bluesky/tiled/tiled_mcp/README.md

 ## Creating a Read-Only API Key

-For use with Claude Code, it's recommended to create a read-only API key:
+It's recommended to create a read-only API key:

 1. **Create a profile** for the Tiled server:
    ```bash